Frequently Asked Questions

 Who needs flood insurance?

 Everyone!
 Even if you do not live within the mapped floodplain consider this: Repaying a $50,000 flood-related loan from the Small Business Administration costs hundreds of dollars a month over many years, while the average flood insurance policy usually runs about $600 annually.
-To learn how to purchase a flood insurance policy, visit the National Flood Insurance Website, contact your insurance agent.
+To learn how to purchase a flood insurance policy, visit the National Flood Insurance Website, or contact your insurance agent.

 The FEMA Flood Insurance Rate Maps show my house is outside of the flood zone.
 Do I really need flood insurance?